 Visual Arts Portfolio

-Portfolios give Cornish the chance to see the passion and commitment to your artistic work and creative process.
-We want to see the kind of artist you are and the work you’re currently interested in, and how we can fit into your journey as an artist.
+Auditions + Portfolios give Cornish the chance to see the passion and commitment behind your artistic work and creative process.
+We want to see the kind of artist you are, the work you’re currently interested in, and how Cornish can fit into your journey as an artist.